02owen/Blog/src/content/posts/index.md

 └──  the backstory
     ├── the creator
     └── the philosophy
-└──  the application of Pure data
+└──  the applications of Pure data
     ├── how do i use pure data to make music
     └── Pd as a sandbox
 └──  you want to start?